saurabharch/piquette/content/projects/qtrn.md

 The current available commands are:

 * `quote` - prints tables of quotes to the current shell
+* `chart` - prints sparkline chart to the current shell
 * `options` - prints tables of options contract quotes to the current shell
 * `write` - writes tables of quotes/history to csv files